gcr-solutions/recommender-system-dev-workshop/docs/debug-tips/issues/deploy-argocd-application-issues/_index.en.md

 It proves that your Lambda created failed.
 Check if your Lambda service has `S3: CreateBucket` permission.
 If not, you need to create an S3 bucket first with the bucket name `aws-gcr-rs-sol-dev-workshop-${REGION}-${AWS_ACCOUNT_ID}`.

-2. In the **Create Argo CD Application** step, if the heart status of some pods fails for a long time, as shown below:
+2. If the heart status of some pods fails for a long time, as shown below:

 ![argocd heart unhealthy](/images/argocd-heart-unhealthy.png)